yesthisistom/Reddit-WhiskyBot/README.md

 Whisky Bot
 ================

-Whisky Bot is a python based Reddit Rot that uses Reddits Python Reddit API Wrapper (PRAW)
+Whisky Bot is a python based Reddit Bot that uses Reddits Python Reddit API Wrapper (PRAW)

 It is unobtrustive in its commenting as it only comments when called.